Baverstock

+Church

-The Church of England parish church of Saint Edith is dedicated to the Wiltshire saint Edith of Wilton and stands on the brow of a slope facing south across the Nadder valley.
+The Church of England parish church of Saint Editha is dedicated to the Wiltshire saint Edith of Wilton and stands on the brow of a slope facing south across the Nadder valley.
 The building is from the 14th and 15th centuries, with restoration in 1880–1893 by William Butterfield.
 The building is Grade II* listed.
 The tower has a ring of three bells, two of which date from the 15th century.
 Today the church is part of the Nadder Valley team ministry.

 The churchyard contains, among others, the graves of 32 Australian soldiers from World War I. Soldiers were encamped locally before being transported to the war theatre in France.
 The majority died from infectious illness.

+Manor

 Baverstock Manor is a Grade II* listed house from the 16th century, with later alterations and 1930s restoration.

+Pub

 Close to the B3089 is the Penruddocke Arms, a public house named for the Penruddocke family who lived in neighbouring Compton Chamberlayne during the 18th and 19th centuries.